qmk/qmk_firmware/docs/features/combo.md

 };
 ```

-For a more complicated implementation, you can use the `process_combo_event` function to add custom handling.
+For a more complicated implementation, you can use the `process_combo_event` function to add custom handling:

 ```c
 enum combo_events {